 SIR Y90: The Complete Course was a resounding success again in San Francisco this January.
 150 IRs and 16 of the world's leaders in IO engaged with 13 companies, whose exhibits and hands-on workshops complemented the on-site education provided in the exciting area of interventional radiology.
 Check out this album from the 2016 Y90 course.

-Opportunity to be a corporate host mentor for SIRF’s Summer Medical Student Research Internship
+Opportunity to be a corporate host mentor for SIR Foundation’s Summer Medical Student Research Internship

 Corporate Ambassadors program: Value for IR